 This information is for staff.
-Are you a student looking for copies of past exams?
+Are you a student looking for copies of past exam papers?

-Should I send all of my past exam papers to the Library?
+Do I have to send all of my past exam papers to the Library?

-We only require one copy.
+We only need one copy.
 It will be either scanned and added to eReserve collection, or made available in the Reserve hard copy collection.

 Can I send an electronic copy?

-Yes, you can submit your request by internal mail, or in person at your preferred Library site.
+Yes, you can send your request by internal mail, or in person at your preferred Library site.
 You can also email an electronic copy to the appropriate Library site at:

 Should I send my originals?

-Will all of the exams I provide be available electronically?
+Will all copies I send you be available online?

 When should I provide them to the Library?

-Please send them to us as soon as possible, but preferably at least eight weeks before the exam period.
+As soon as possible.
+But please send them at least eight weeks before the exam period.

-When will the past exam papers I submit be available for my students to access?
+When will they be available for my students to access?

-Past exam papers should be available before the pre exam study time of the current semester.
+Past exam papers should be ready for pre exam study time of the current semester.